w-dq/binomial-derivative-pricing/README.md

 Run `high_KO.py` to see how the price of Konck-out option and simple option compares when knock-out level increases.

+To run everything in one go, use bash `bash project.sh`
 ### How to config

 ```